Physical Therapist vs. Physical Therapist Assistant: Rolling Out the Differences

 Now that you know the job duties of PTs and PTAs, the other aspect of the day-to-day is the work environment for each of these professions.
 Since they work closely together, you’ll find them working in similar settings.

 The most common places you could work as a PT is in a physical therapy office or a hospital, but you could also work in nursing homes and assisted living facilities or do home care.
 PTs can even be self-employed with their own physical therapy office.
 If you take the PTA path, you will work in those same places.

 Continuing the similarities, both PTs and PTAs typically work standard hours, but because of patients’ work hours or schedules, they will also work some evenings and weekends.
 And for both jobs, you’ll need to move or lift patients and equipment and be on your feet a lot.

-Whichever of these roles you pick, there’s plenty to like when it comes to earning potential and projected demand.
+Whichever of these roles you pick, there’s plenty to like when it comes to projected demand.

 At the root of these roles’ strong growth projections are a large cohort of aging baby boomers.
 As this generation ages, they become more prone to injuries, heart attacks and strokes, and the need for recovery and rehabilitation specialists will increase.

 Additionally, with the advancement of medical technology, more trauma patients and infants with birth defects are able to survive.
 As a result, more PT and PTA jobs will be necessary for this care.